Tracer-Cloud/nextflow-test-pipelines/pipelines/linux-x86-ubuntu/wdl-auto-ec2/README.md

 Deliverable

-A single bash script (launch-wdl.sh) that:
+A single bash script (run.sh) that:

 Finds latest Ubuntu 22.04 AMI in the target region.